SaskiaBublitz/modOpt/README.md

 | 167855 | UDLS_modOpt_constraints_V2.9.lsp  | Box Redcution + Sampling + Solver |

 ## Tests to check modOpt is working as expected (MOSAICmodeling is not required)
-To check wether modOpt is working correctly, there is a test package included with some examples from chemical engineering.
+To check whether modOpt is working correctly, there is a test package included with some examples from chemical engineering.
 Different settings in the bxrd_options dictionaries are sequentially checked.
 If no error has occured in a test run an "OK" is written into the *status* cell of the corresponding test case row of the tests' output file.
 The latter ends on "*test_all.txt".
 If an error occured the *status* of the associated test run is "Failed".
 This is exemplary explainded for the VanDerWaals.py example but works the same way for the other larger examples in the tests/constraints directory.

 1. In the modOpt package go to